Cimex lectularius: Occurrence and distribution

-Life cycle
+Lifecycle

-If feeding regularly, a female bed bug can lay between two and three eggs per day throughout her adult lifetime, which may last several months, allowing one female to produce hundreds of offspring under optimal conditions.
-The tiny (<1 mm) yellowish-white eggs are vase-shaped and are laid within harborages where the insects rest between blood meals and spend virtually all of their time: although parasitic, they do not reside on their hosts and only contact them briefly for blood meals.
-Eggs typically hatch within 10 days at room temperature, but become non-viable below 14 C. Cimex lectularius goes through five immature life stages that each require a blood meal to develop and move on to the next stage.
-The life cycle occurs more rapidly at warmer temperatures, and more slowly at lower ones.
-Once the egg hatches, the larval form must take one blood meal per week as it completes each of its five to six molts.
+If feeding regularly, a female bedbug can lay between two and three eggs per day throughout her adult lifetime, which may last several months, allowing one female to produce hundreds of offspring under optimal conditions.
+The tiny (<1 mm) yellowish-white eggs look vase-shaped and are laid within harborages where the insects rest between bloodmeals and spend virtually all of their time; although parasitic, they do not reside either on or in their hosts, and only contact them briefly for bloodmeals.
+Eggs typically hatch within 10 days at room temperature, but become inviable below 14 C. Cimex lectularius goes through five immature lifestages that each require a bloodmeal to develop and move on to the next stage.
+Its lifecycle develops more swiftly at warmer temperatures, and slowlier at lower ones.
+Once an egg hatches, the larval form must have one bloodmeal a week as it completes each of its five or six molts.
 Once it completes the final molt, it will have reached the adult stage and can reproduce.
-Meals take several minutes to consume, and occur only under the correct conditions: darkness, warmth, and carbon dioxide.
-C. lectularius typically feed on hosts when they are asleep, they tend to feed exclusively on humans, and are obligate blood feeders.
-Newly hatched nymphs must consume a blood meal within two to three days or will die of starvation, whereas an adult can live for as long as six months between feedings.
+Meals take several minutes to consume, and occur only under optimal surrounding conditions: darkness, warmth, and enough carbon dioxide in the air.
+C. lectularius typically feeds on sleeping hosts; it tends to feed exclusively on humans, being an obligate bloodsucker (also called hematophage).
+Newly hatched nymphs must consume a bloodmeal within two to three days lest they starve to death, whereas adults can live for as long as six months between feedings.

 Resistance

 Some populations have evolved resistance to insecticides.
-Seong et al., 2010 find deltamethrin resistance provided by an allele – L925I – of the voltage gated sodium channel.
-Seong et al. also find a dose–response relationship of resistance to L925I copy number.
+Seong et al. (2010) found deltamethrin resistance provided by an allele – L925I – of the voltage gated sodium channel.
+They discovered also a dose–response relationship of resistance to the L925I copy number.